qbcsm/qbcsm.github.io/content/event/2026-05_rita/index.md

 all_day: true
 ---

-We welcome Dr. Rita Omamuyovwi Akemu from Covenant University, Nigeria, who was awarded a "Woman for Africa" grant to join our group
+We welcome Dr. Rita Omamuyovwi Akemu from Covenant University, Nigeria, who was awarded a "Woman for Africa" grant to join our group.